samelstob/notes/management-notes/database/oracle-cost-based-optimiser.md

 ### Example - index range scan

-A range scan of 1000 rows in the worse case has to access 1000 table blocks
+An index range scan of 1000 rows in the worse case has to access 1000 table blocks

 e.g.
   1000 * 5ms = 5s

+XXXSE How does this change with SSD at all?

 1000 rows visiting 10 table blocks (because they are clustered) = 10 * 5 =
 50ms = 100X difference